 Services that are covered for you What you must pay when you get these services The plan covers 90 days each benefit period.
 You have 60 lifetime reserve days that can be used for an inpatient psychiatric admission.
 You have no copayment for these extra days.
 Your provider must obtain approval from the plan before you are admitted to the hospital for a mental condition or rehabilitation.
 This is called prior authorization.
 Inpatient stay: Covered services received in a In Network hospital or SNF during a non-covered inpatient stay The plan covers up to 100 days per benefit period for skilled nursing facility (SNF) care.
-Once you have reached this coverage limit, the plan will no longer cover your stay in the SNF.
-You must pay the full cost if you stay in a hospital or skilled nursing facility longer than your plan covers.
-If you stay in a hospital or skilled nursing facility longer than what is If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Once you have reached this coverage limit, the plan will no longer cover your stay in the SNF. covers.
+If you stay in a hospital or skilled If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
 Covered services include, but are not limited to: cost for doctors and other medical services that are covered as listed Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices

-Services that are covered for you What you must pay when you get these services Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Medical nutrition therapy In Network There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Services that are covered for you What you must pay when you get these services Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Medical nutrition therapy In Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-Medicare Diabetes Prevention Program (MDPP) In Network There is no coinsurance, copayment, or deductible for MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year. therapy services.
+Medicare Diabetes Prevention Program In Network (MDPP) There is no coinsurance, copayment, or deductible for the MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP benefit.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Medicare Part B prescription drugs In Network These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: , ,